International Student Health and Insurance Information

 For further information, view the Immunization Requirements Policy.

 All international students will be screened for tuberculosis (TB) if your home country has a high rate of tuberculosis.
-The test is given at the Student Health Center; the cost is $10.00 (TB skin test).
+The test is given at the Student Health Center; the cost is $39 (Quantiferon Gold blood test).
+With Student Insurance the cost is covered 100%.
 Depending upon the results of this test, you may need additional testing.
-Note: Clinic is closed on Wednesdays,12-2pm and no tests are placed on Thursdays.
-Those tested will be required to return in 48-72 hours after PPD placement.
+Tb testing hours are Mondays - Fridays 9am-4pm.
+Note: Clinic is closed on Wednesdays,12-2pm.

 Routine Medical Care